-About this Policy
+2. About this Policy

-- 2.1 Barnton Community Nursery and Primary School, Grange Community Nursery and Primary School, Comberbach Nursery and Primary School, Leftwich Community Primary School, Westminster Community Primary School and Halton Lodge Primary School are part of Weaver Trust Limited ("Weaver Trust"), a multi academy trust which has schools located in the local authority of Cheshire West and Chester and Halton. - 2.2 This policy sets out how admissions will be dealt with by Weaver Trust, and Weaver Trust's determined admissions arrangements ("Admission Arrangements"). - 2.3 The Weaver Trust is the admission authority ("Admission Authority") for the academies within the multi academy trust. - 2.4 Weaver Trust's Admission Arrangements will be determined annually by the Admission Authority. - 2.5 Any proposed changes to Weaver Trust's Admission Arrangements will follow the statutory consultation procedure outlined within the School Admissions Code (as amended from time to time).
+- 2.1 Leftwich Community Primary School is part of Weaver Trust Limited ("Weaver Trust"), a multi academy trust which has schools located in the local authorities of Cheshire West and Chester and Halton. - 2.2 This policy sets out how admissions will be dealt with by Weaver Trust, and Weaver Trust's determined admissions arrangements ("Admission Arrangements"). - 2.3 The Weaver Trust is the admission authority ("Admission Authority") for the academies within the multi academy trust. - 2.4 Weaver Trust's Admission Arrangements will be determined annually by the Admission Authority. - 2.5 Any proposed changes to Weaver Trust's Admission Arrangements will follow the statutory consultation procedure outlined within the School Admissions Code (as amended from time to time).